 Freshwater uses a payment structure that determines initial and final payments under a pooling system.
-The final payments are calculated by allocating receipts and costs by fish species.
-The profit distribution policy ensures that at the end of the fiscal year, an appropriate portion of net income from each species pool is allocated to long-term reinvestment in Freshwater.
+Final payments are calculated by allocating receipts and costs by fish species.
+The profit distribution policy ensures that at the end of the fiscal year, an appropriate portion of net income from each species pool is allocated to long-term reinvestment in the Corporation.
 After the annual audit by the Office of the Auditor General of Canada, Freshwater determines final payments from the pooled receipts.
-Final payments are generated from any corporate cash surpluses when sales revenues exceed all direct and allocated costs for a species.
-In 2020, costs are higher than sales revenues.
-Total returns to fishers for the year is \$29.0 million, reflecting initial payments with no final payment.
+Final payments are generated from any corporate cash surpluses.
+Total returns to fishers are \$24 million; \$23.0 million for initial payment and \$1.0 million for final payment.

-The table on page 13 provides species pool results for 2020 and an historical comparison.
+The table on page 13 provides species pool results for 2022 and an historical comparison.